Windows 11 - Click the Start button

 - Click Region on the left.

-- From the Regional format drop-down list, choose a different country, for example, English (Zimbabwe).
+- From the Regional format drop-down list, choose a different country.
+For example, English (Zimbabwe).

-- Restart the computer.
+- Restart the computer, then repeat steps 1-3.

 - From the Regional format drop-down list, choose English (United Kingdom).